 The small stream which you are standing near is known as St.Columbs Rill, it was named after St.Columcille (also known as St. Columba) who originated from Gartan in Donegal and founded the important Christian Abbey on Iona.
 He was one of the leading Christians who followed in the footsteps of St. Patrick.

 The stream was originally known as the 'Meadow Burn' and flowed from the high ground beyond Bushmills, down through the Distillery grounds where its water was used in the production of Old Bushmills Whiskey, it then flowed through the meadow before joining the river Bush here.

-We know from records that St Columcille is reputed to have blessed many rivers and streams throughout Ulster and Ireland.
-It it is also said that the water of those streams became the sweetest water in the land.
-This intriguing fact led to the re-naming of the 'Meadow Burn' to 'St. Columbs Rill' in the late 18th century.
+We know from records that St Columcille is reputed to have blessed many rivers and streams throughout Ireland and that these 'blessed' waters are the sweetest water in the land.
+This intriguing fact led to the re-naming of our own 'Meadow Burn' in Bushmills to 'St. Columbs Rill' in the late 18th century.